Construction Updates

 Plans to expand Southwest Resiliency Park are part of Hoboken’s Rebuild by Design (“RBD”) - Hudson River Project and the City’s comprehensive water management strategy to delay, store, and discharge stormwater during intense rain events, The project is funded through a $6.24 million dollar grant from the Federal Emergency Management Agency (FEMA).
 The expanded park will include above ground green infrastructure and an underwater detention system to withhold 328,000 gallons of stormwater caused by heavy precipitation.

-The following work and traffic management activities are anticipated:
+The following work and traffic management activities are anticipated for the week of May 19th, 2025:

 • Fence and Curb Wall Post Footings

-• None – all work within site limits.
+• None as all work is being done on site property

 No items found.